mkijowski/lab4-ceg-3400/README.md

 Answer the following:

 * What port does the provided command open?
-* What is a Bind Shell and a Reverse Shell (include the links you used in your research!)
+* What is a Bind Shell and a Reverse Shell (Be verbose and include the links you used in your research!)
 * Which type of shell does this command open?
 * What/whose permissions does this shell provide?
 * Give evidence of your malicious shell running a command:

 ```
-evidence
+evidence from two terminals (or a screenshot)
 ```

 ---